How much humanity can the earth take?

 Prof. em.
 Eckhart Voland, biologist and biophilosopher, University of Gießen

-As part of the International Science Festival - Geist Heidelberg.
+In the context of the International Science Festival - Geist Heidelberg.
 In cooperation with Spektrum der Wissenschaft.

 Our biosphere between evolution and overpopulation